 Lift the consignment properly: Lifting a consignment is a technique and all the staff should be trained on it to be safe while on the job.
 If they are not properly trained, they might be at risk of hurting their back over time.
 Carrying the package close to your body is the key will reduce the chances of getting hurt

 Provide proper protective equipment: Each staff should be wearing safety gear based on their work and what they do.
-Safety equipment, such as gloves, eyewear, boots, hard hats, hi vis jackets, etc. should be provided to each staff separately.
+Safety equipment, such as gloves, eyewear, boots, hard hats, hi-vis jackets, etc. should be provided to each staff separately.
 Ensure that they wear all these before starting their work on the floor.

 First-aid kits: Injuries are common in a warehouse; hence a first-aid kit should always be a part of the warehouse.
 Also, ensure that none of the medicines are expired, if yes, then it’s time to replace it.
-Band-Aid, gauzes, ointments for sprain and paracetamol are a must in the first-aid kit.
+Band-Aid, gauzes, ointments for sprain, and paracetamol are a must in the first-aid kit.

-Warehouse safety is important hence timely meetings with staff will open up their concerns and it will help the management to take proactive decisions and make changes into the process.
+Warehouse safety is important hence timely meetings with staff will open up their concerns and it will help the management to take proactive decisions and make changes to the process.
 Prevention is better than cure is what needs to be applied in all the warehouses for creating a better and safe working environment.

 More Info Visit Warehouse in India